totalemail/blog/content/antlia-0-3.md

 #### Why we did it: Our objectives for this release

-TotalEmail exists to help you determine whether or not an email is malicious.
-This release is focused on creating a single representation (both visual and numeric) of the probability that an email is maliciousness.
+TotalEmail exists to help you determine if an email is malicious.
+This release creates a single representation (both visual and numeric) of the probability that an email is maliciousness.

 #### What we did: What we accomplished in this release